-The pinion and spur gears are the gear combination that transfers the drive torque from the motor to the wheels of your RC car.
-Setting these gears will give varying performance from the motor and, consequently, your vehicle.
-Correct gearing of your RC car will help you get the most out of your driving experience.
+The pinion and spur gears are the gear combination that transfers the power from the motor to the wheels of your RC car.
+Correctly setting up these gears will take your RC car’s performance to another level.

-The pinion gear’s size will affect the car’s speed and torque.
-However, the size must be combined with a spur gear of an appropriate size to get the car’s desired balance of power and acceleration.
+Although the pinion gear’s size affects the car’s speed and torque, it must be combined with an appropriately sized spur gear to balance power and acceleration.

 The Spur Gear On Your RC Car

-The spur gear is the gear that meshes with the pinion gear and transfers the power to the wheels of the RC car.
+The large spur gear meshes with the pinion gear and transfers the power to the RC car’s wheels.
 Spur gears are often made from hard-wearing plastic, but metal gears are also available.

-There are several spur gear configurations depending on whether your car is a 2-wheel-drive or 4-wheel-drive.
+Unlike pinion gears, spur gears are configured differently depending on whether your car is a 2-wheel-drive or 4-wheel-drive.

 How to Match Gear Ratios On Your RC Car